stainii/portal-notifications/README.md

 A module for my personal portal, which **listens to events from other modules, and turns them into notifications**.

-These notifications can be delivered to the user by so called *notification-plugins*.
+These notifications are published to **notification topic**.
+Listeners to this topic, like portal-email, can turn these messages into emails.

 With the front-end, it's possible to *subscribe to events*, and to *define how to transform these into notifications*.